 - Sprinkle ground flaxseeds on the top if desired, it adds a nice crunch.

-- Cook for 45 minutes, or long enough so the sweet potato is soft and easily sliced through.
+- Cook for 50 minutes, or long enough so the sweet potato is soft and easily sliced through.
+This depends on how thin you slice your sweet potato, which is why we like using a mandolin slicer.

 Serve with salad or steamed vegetables.